saksham-tiwari/QueueManagement/README.md

 #### The best Customer Experience Software (Digitalised Queue Management System) for retailers and banks.
 Manage appointments,queues and manage tasks.

 # Built With
-This section should list major frameworks/libraries used in this project.
 - React JS
 - Node JS
 - Express JS